Things appear to be looking up for Weyerhaeuser Company (WY)

-Weyerhaeuser Company (NYSE: WY) is -20.23% lower on its value in year-to-date trading and has touched a low of $30.60 and a high of $42.86 in the current 52-week trading range.
+Weyerhaeuser Company (NYSE: WY) is -27.08% lower on its value in year-to-date trading and has touched a low of $29.39 and a high of $42.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The WY stock was last observed hovering at around $30.73 in the last trading session, with the day’s gains setting it 0.98% off its average median price target of $41.00 for the next 12 months.
-It is also 29.53% off the consensus price target high of $45.00 offered by 12 analysts, but current levels are 9.4% higher than the price target low of $35.00 for the same period.
+The WY stock was last observed hovering at around $29.41 in the last trading session, with the day’s loss setting it -0.42% off its average median price target of $41.00 for the next 12 months.
+It is also 35.58% off the consensus price target high of $45.00 offered by 12 analysts, but current levels are 14.74% higher than the price target low of $34.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now